 Budgeting and forecasting

 Effectively managing your business' finances is critical to your long term success.
-Good budgeting and financial forecasting skills can help you control your business' financial health.
+Good budgeting and financial forecasting skills can help you control the financial health of your business.

 What is a budget?

 A budget is a detailed statement of expected revenues and expenses.
 Your income will include revenues from sales, interest, accounts receivable, and any other revenue sources.
-Your expenses will include costs such as your payroll, inventory costs, and insurance.
+Your expenses will include costs such as your payroll, inventory, and insurance.

 Why create a budget?